 Phalassarna and Kissamos.
 It developed close trade relations with Sparta, Milos, Rhodes, Thiva, the coasts of Ionia (Asia Minor) and Egypt.
 Apart from trade, the town was apparently famous for livestock, as the name comes from the words “polla rinia” which means many lambs.The ruins of the ancient city Polirinia are located on a steep hill overlooking the North Cretan Sea.
 The city was probably founded by the Achaeans in around 1100BC and flourished during the Roman period, being the most important town in West Crete.
 The ports of Polirinia were

-The city responded positively to the Roman invasion and therefore was not destroyed, like other cities of Crete.
-Instead it allied and managed to defeat the most powerful city of western Crete, Kydonia, and get the control of the sanctuary of Diktynna at Cape Spatha.
+The city responded positively to the Roman invasion and therefore was not destroyed by the Roman invasion, like other cities of Crete.
+Instead it allied and managed to defeat the most powerful city of western Crete, Kydonia, and get the control of the sanctuary of Diktynna at peninsula Spatha.

 Even today Greeks use the phrase Cretan Sacrifices when referring to unfinished desires - purposes.
-This phrase has stayed by the story of Agamemnon and Polirina: when the winner of the Trojan War, Agamemnon returned to his home, he anchored at Nopigia to offer sacrifice to the gods of Polirinia.
-However, the prisoners on board the ships set fires and they had to leave hurriedly without meeting the sacrifice.
+This phrase has stayed by the story of Agamemnon and Polirinia:.
+When the winner of the Trojan War, Agamemnon returned to his home, he anchored on Nopigia beach to offer sacrifice to the gods of Polirinia.
+However, the prisoners on board set fires and he had to leave hurriedly, without meeting the sacrifice.